apache/datasketches-postgresql/README.md

 	real	0m21.811s

 Note that the above one-off distinct count is just to show the basic usage.
-Most importantly, the sketch can be used as an "additive" disctinct count metric in a data cube.
+Most importantly, the sketch can be used as an "additive" distinct count metric in a data cube.

 Merging sketches: